kth5/apb/doc/apb-farm-api.md

 ### Health Tracking Logic

 - Servers are marked as DEGRADED after 5 consecutive failures
-- Servers are marked as SEVERELY DEGRADED after 15 consecutive failures
+- Servers are marked as UNAVAILABLE after 15 consecutive failures
 - HTTP 502 errors are treated specially as they often indicate busy servers
 - Architecture mismatches between configuration and server reports are tracked
 - Cached server information is used during temporary outages